Each degree program consists of the following elements:

 To be eligible for graduation, students must:

-- Earn a minimum of 120 credits for a BA, and 126 credits for a BBA.
+- Earn a minimum of 120 credits for a BA or BBA.
 Some BS degrees require more than 120 credits (check the major description for details);

 - Satisfactorily complete all requirements of the degree program in which they are registered, including the capstone experience which may be set by departments and schools; and